The Cheadle College

 Getting a loan does not depend on your household income and there is no credit check.

-How to apply You will be able to apply on line or by post from May 2017 for courses starting in September 2017.
+You can apply on line or by post from May 2018 for courses starting in September 2018.

 What you need to know

 It can take up to 5 days to process an application (or 2-4 weeks if you apply by post).

 You need a National Insurance number before any money can be paid.
 You can apply for a loan before you have a National insurance number.

 You need your passport details or another form of identity to apply – e.g. your birth certificate.
 Don’t send your passport.